Stand with Ukraine flag

 At the end, carefully review the whole configuration of the MSK and then finish the cluster creation.

-Optionally, you can set up ElastiCache for Redis.
-TBMQ uses cache to improve performance and avoid frequent DB reads.
+You need to set up ElastiCache for Redis.
+TBMQ uses cache to store messages for DEVICE persistent clients, to improve performance and avoid frequent DB reads (see below for more details).

 Please open AWS console and navigate to ElastiCache->Redis clusters->Create Redis cluster.